RobotecAI/agentic-mobile-manipulator/docs/setup_single_machine.md

 ${O3DE_ROOT}/scripts/o3de.sh register --all-gems-path  ${DEMO_ROOT}/gems/o3de-extras/Gems
 ```

-#### Non-canonical gems
+#### Non-canonical Gems

-Those are gems that are open source, but not maintained by O3DF.
+These are gems that are open source but not maintained by O3DF.

 ```shell
 cd  ${DEMO_ROOT}/gems